kmadden84/Phrase-Hunter-game/README.md

-# Techdegree-Project-4
+# Phrase Hunter
 Version 1 of my phrase hunter game
-Click onscreen keyboard to see if selected letter is present in random hidden phrase.
+Click onscreen keyboard (or type keys on keyboard) to see if selected letter is present in random hidden phrase.
 If you guess the phrase before running out of your 5 lives, you win.

 If you fail to guess the phrase within your 5 life attempts, it's over.
 You've lost.
 Get over it.

-Style personalized on the You Win and You Lose screens.